-To figure out the total tax savings, take the total contribution amount and multiply that by the tax rate.
+To figure out the total tax savings, multiply the total contribution amount by the tax rate.
 For example, if a worker (under 50) in the 24% tax bracket contributes the maximum amount to a 401(k), they would save \$5,400 in taxes.